 As senior policy analyst for the Education Policy Center, Ben DeGrow focuses on labor-related issues.
-Since joining the Independence Institute in 2003, Ben has advanced its research in the areas of collective bargaining, teacher unionism, teacher employment, and school finance.
+Since joining the Independence Institute in 2003, Ben has advanced its research in the areas of collective bargaining, teacher unionism, teacher employment, and school finance — though his work in the areas of school choice and online education also has been recognized.
 He oversees the Education Policy Center’s informational Web site for teachers and coordinates the Institute’s outreach to teachers.

 Ben frequently appears on radio and television programs to discuss policy issues, while also hosting a weekly half-hour K-12 education series on the Amy Oliver Show on AM 1310 KFKA.
 He testifies before legislative committees and has given presentations to community groups, legislators, candidates, and national conferences.